rur/treetop-client/README.markdown

 ### Composition Strategies

-When an updated HTML element is received, the standard behaviour is to immediately swap it in place with the old element.
-The 'compose' functionality allows developers to define a custom node update strategy.
+When a new HTML snipped is received and matched to an existing DOM node, the default behaviour is to synchronously swap the new element in, clobbering the old.
+The 'compose' functionality allows developers to define custom node update strategies.

 #### `treetop.push({"compose":  {...}})`